DocNow/twarc/docs/tutorial.md

 You should see output similar to the following:

 ![Screenshot showing the output of installing twarc and twarc-csv]()

-## Introduction to Twarc

-Twarc is at it's core an application for interacting with the Twitter API, reading results from the different functionality the API offers, and safely writing the collected data to your machine for further analysis.
-Twarc handles the mechanical details of interacting with the Twitter API like including information to authenticate yourself, making HTTP requests to the API, formatting data in the right way, and retrying when things on the internet fail.
-Your job is to work out 1.)
-Which endpoint you want to call on from the Twitter API 2.)
-Which data you want to retrieve from that endpoint.

-Twarc is a command line based application - to use twarc you type a command specifying a particular action, and the results of that command are shown as text on screen.
-If you haven't used a command line interface before, don't worry!
-Although there is a bit of a learning curve at the beginning, you will quickly get the hang of it - and because everything is a typed command, it is very easy to record and share _exactly_ how you collected data with other people.

 ### Our first command/making sure everything is working